4 Hypothesis testing

 Try to determine what sample size you would need using Figure 4.13, if you would want to detect an effect size of .2, .5 or .8 with a power of 80% and an alpha level of 5%.
 You can see that the sample size ranges from 197 to about 15 for these effect sizes.

 Something to consider is that with extremely large sample sizes you will very easily find significant results.
-Even if these results are not practically relevant.
+Even if the observed effect sizes are very small and potentially not practically relevant.
 This is why it is important to determine the sample size you need before you start collecting data.

 4.2.12 One-Sided and Two-Sided Tests